-Over the course of the life of the Board, we have had a unique experience in declassifying federal records, as we were the first such group of private citizens in American history to be assigned this responsibility.
-Gradually, the Board review and determinations of documents, starting with our first formal vote in April, 1995, initiated a type of "common law," developing precedents that have guided the staff in their review of documents and recommendations to the Board.
-The Board considered staff recommendations, often reaching decisions that reflected our commitment to the mandate of the legislation as well as our joint interest in developing the fullest possible historical record concerning this tragic event.
+There is no doubt that we have had a unique experience in declassifying federal records.
+We were the first group of private citizens in American history to be assigned this responsibility.
+Gradually, the Board review and determinations of documents, starting with our first formal vote in April 1995, developed precedents that have guided the staff in their review of documents and recommendations to the Board.
+The Board considered staff recommendations, often reaching decisions that reflected our commitment to the mandate of the legislation as well as our joint interest in developing the fullest possible historical record surrounding this tragic event.

 At the same time, the Board determinations arising from this collaboration guided federal agency personnel who have increasingly used this information to facilitate their "consent releases" of many additional federal documents.
 There have been, of course, a variety of disagreements between the Review Board and the agencies, but the course of relations between the Review Board (staff and Board members alike) and the federal agencies has been characterized chiefly by growing mutual understanding and improved communication.
 Agency personnel have become increasingly aware that the responsible release of information can serve their interest and provide a positive use of their records.
-Indeed, the scrutiny invited by the release of documentation may advance the interests of the agencies.
-The information supplied through documents affords opportunity for evaluating agency accountability of responsible action as well as demonstrating how policy mandates and Constitutional provisions were executed.
+The information supplied through documents affords opportunity for evaluating agency accountability as well as demonstrating how policy mandates and Constitutional provisions were executed.

-In keeping with the congressional hope that the Board's efforts might have an impact on public confidence in the federal government, the Board has sought to consult the public frequently by conducting hearings (in Washington, Dallas, Boston, New Orleans, and Washington) to solicit ideas on identifying and locating assassination records.
-In addition, we conducted two experts' conferences for the same general purpose and undertook several efforts to depose witnesses where the documentary records were inadequate or unclear (especially in the area of medical records).
-The hearings proved to be especially productive, directly leading, for example, to the donation of the personal papers of Warren Commission General Counsel J. Lee Rankin, the papers of William Wegman, defense attorney for Jim Garrison, and the records of the Louisiana Grand Jury that indicted Garrison, prompting a court battle with New Orleans District Attorney Harry Connick, Sr., that went all the way to the Supreme Court.
-The Board prevailed.
-In addition, the Board has sought to conduct as much of its own business as possible out in the open, applying to its own work the high standards that Congress set for it in releasing the records of others.
+In keeping with the congressional desire that the Board's efforts might have an impact on public confidence in the federal government, the Board has sought to consult the public frequently by holding frequent public meetings and by conducting hearings (in Washington, Dallas, Boston, New Orleans, and Washington).
+In addition, we conducted two experts' conferences for the same general purpose and undertook to depose witnesses where the documentary records were inadequate or unclear (especially in the area of medical records).
+The hearings proved to be especially productive, directly leading, for example, to the donation to the JFK Collection of the personal papers of Warren Commission General Counsel J. Lee Rankin, as well as the papers of William Wegman, defense attorney for Jim Garrison.
+The records of the Louisiana Grand Jury that indicted Garrison were also added to the Collection, after a court battle with New Orleans District Attorney Harry Connick, Sr., that went all the way to the Supreme Court.
+The Board also voted to make the famous Zapruder film-the ultimate assassination record-part of the Assassination Records Collection in the Archives.
+In addition, the Board has sought to conduct as much of its own business as possible in the open, applying to its own work the high standards that Congress set for it in releasing the records of others.